Social Security Contributions and your New Business

 *All rates are as at 1st January 2017 and may be subject to change

 The earnings that you will be assessed on are the earning you declare on your Income Tax Return.

 You can find lots of information about how to calculate your earnings on the income tax for self-employed website.
-You will also find a simple profit and loss template that you can use as part of your Income Tax submission.

 Get advice and support